tony102809/Recipe-Rover/README.md

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)

 ## Annotations / References Used

 1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)